b. 1989 Nairobi, Kenya

 Chemu Ng’ok will complete her Master of Fine Arts Degree at Rhodes University, in Grahamstown, South Africa in 2017.
 She participated in the Popty International Artists’ Workshop in 2015 at the Penquoit Centre in Wales, UK.
 Notable exhibitions include: Speaking Back, alongside renowned international female artists like Kara Walker, Candice Breitz and Ellen Gallagher, in Cape Town, South Africa during 2015; and African Voices exhibition at the National Gallery of Zimbabwe in Harare, Zimbabwe in 2017.

-Ng’ok is currently presenting her first solo presentation at the 2017 FNB Joburg Art Fair in Johannesburg, South Africa.
+Ng’ok recently presented her first solo presentation at the 2017 FNB Joburg Art Fair in Johannesburg, South Africa.